pondrejk/dizzer/chap3-vis_challenges.md

 The map is rendering on the client’s side and requires a bit more powerful hardware.
 Data are generalized and therefore not suitable for direct edits

-Some size limitations on vector tiles — TODO find recommendations.
+Some size limitations on vector tiles — 500 KB per tile.
 The way the format deals with it (during encoding) may not be optimal — dropping vertices in abrupt simplification, dropping data points.

 Filtering (several syntax types) - also some performance limits.
 Tile by tile change (known too well from network lags in raster data sources — missing and delayed tiles) can return with vector tiles with high data load on small machines as vertex buffers are supplied to the GPU tile by tile.

 - how to connect to dynamic data source?
 Join with db? (just points — dynamic data overlay straight genreation of tiles within pipeline , )

-- identification of items spannig through multiple tiles (tippecanoe generates the id that mapbox-gl reconnects — coordonation of toolchains is required)
+With a risk of getting ahead, note that features that are split between the tiles can be reconstructed once rendered -- this is useful for example when implementing an on hover highlight of polygon features -- the rendering engine can select all bits that need to be highlighted across the displayed tiles.
+It needs though to be considered at the moment of tile layer creation (in mapbox infrastructure on needs to run tippecanoe with *--generate-ids* options so that features can be identified across tiles by mapbox-gl).
+As with many situation around vector tiles a coordonation across the whole tool chain is required.

 *standardization is on the way*
 <http://docs.opengeospatial.org/per/>